JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 To resolve ambiguities in exports (like overloads for functions with the same name), you can use the `@JsExport` annotation together with `@JsName` to specify the names for the generated and exported functions.

-The `@JsExport` annotation is available in the current default compiler back-end and the new [IR compiler backend](js-ir-compiler.html).
+The `@JsExport` annotation is available in the current default compiler backend and the new [IR compiler backend](js-ir-compiler.html).
 If you are targeting the IR compiler backend, you **must** use the `@JsExport` annotation to make your functions visible from Kotlin in the first place.

 For multiplatform projects, `@JsExport` is available in common code as well.
 It only has an effect when compiling for the JavaScript target, and allows you to also export Kotlin declarations that are not platform specific.